apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 ## @Model and adaptable types

-While technically it is possible to provide any class implementing the `Adaptable` interface as the `adaptable` parameter to the `@Model` annotation, the Sling Model Framework and the default injectors is mostly built under the assumption that the adaption is done from a Sling Resource.
-All injectors also support adaption from a `SlingHttpServletRequest` object, but normally this is then converted into a adaption of the resource of the request.
-The only exception on the default injectors is the "Request Attribute" injector, which requires that the model is adapted from a SlingHttpServletRequest.
+When defining a Sling Model class, the `adaptables` parameter to the `@Model` annotation is mostly determined by the injectors being used.
+The provided class must satisfy the needs of all injectors (for the details see [the table below](#available-injectors-1)).
+For example if the model class only uses the `ValueMap` injector, the adaptables parameter can be a `Resource`, a `SlingHttpServletRequest` or both.
+But if the `Request Attribute` injector is used, only an adaptable of the type `SlingHttpServletRequest` will work.

-When building custom Sling Models, it's advised to just support the adaption from a Sling Resource (if you don't need information from a request object), because this allows to use the Sling Model in the most flexible way, both in a request context and also outside of it.
+In order to increase the reuse it's advised to stick to `Resource` as adaptables if possible, as such a model can be used in the context of request and outside of it.

 ## Bundle Manifest Configuration